Subsidence: Seasonal effects

 Many soils contain significant proportions of clay.
 Because of the very small particle size, they are affected by changes in soil moisture content.
 Seasonal drying of the soil results in a lowering of both the volume and the surface of the soil.
 If building foundations are above the level reached by seasonal drying, they move, possibly resulting in damage to the building in the form of tapering cracks.

 Trees and other vegetation can have a significant local effect on seasonal drying of soils.
 Over a number of years, a cumulative drying occurs as the tree grows.
 That can lead to the opposite of subsidence, known as heave or swelling of the soil, when the tree declines or is felled.
 As the cumulative moisture deficit is reversed, which can last up to 25 years, the surface level around the tree will rise and expand laterally.
 That often damages buildings unless the foundations have been strengthened or designed to cope with the effect.

+Weight of buildings

+High buildings can create land subsidence by pressing the soil beneath with their weight.
+The problem is already felt in New York City, the San Francisco Bay Area, and Lagos.

 Impacts

+Increase of flooding potential

+Land subsidence leads to the lowering of the ground surface, altering the topography.
+This elevation reduction increases the risk of flooding, particularly in river flood plains and delta areas.

 Sinking cities

+Earth fissures

+Earth fissures are linear fractures that appear on the land surface, characterized by openings or offsets.
+These fissures can be several meters deep, several meters wide, and extend for several kilometers.
+They form when the deformation of an aquifer, caused by pumping, concentrates stress in the sediment.
+This inhomogeneous deformation results in the differential compaction of the sediments.
+Ground fissures develop when this tensile stress exceeds the tensile strength of the sediment.

+Infrastructure damage

+Land subsidence can lead to differential settlements in buildings and other infrastructures, causing angular distortions.
+When these angular distortions exceed certain values, the structures can become damaged, resulting in issues such as tilting or cracking.

+Field measurement

+Land subsidence causes vertical displacements (subsidence or uplift).
+Although horizontal displacements also occur, they are generally less significant.
+The following are field methods used to measure vertical and horizontal displacements in subsiding areas: